sanohin/react-responsive-list/README.md

 React Responsive List converts your table data to a user-friendly list in mobile view.

+It's lightweight, has no dependencies and pretty flexible.

 ## Documentation
 * [Demo & Examples](#demo--examples)